ONgoing initiative

 Know Your Healthcare Rights

-More details about the rights of patients and healthcare providers, with sample flyers and policies are available in the National Immigrant Law Center Healthcare Toolkit.
-You must request a login for this excellent resource.
+More details about the rights of patients and healthcare providers, are available on the website of National Immigrant Law Center: Healthcare and Health Insurance for Immigrants.

 first do no harm.png